Designing virtual simulations for pharmacy education

 Reflection

 I learned the value of testing early, and to advocate for it.
-What this case study didn’t cover is the sheer amount of testing feedback we got about the content itself: what parts of the dialogue felt confusing, terminology that was not clearly explained, and confusion around how some pharmaceutical processes were presented in the scenarios.
-This really showed my team, all of whom were pharmacy professionals with no prior experience in UX or iterative design, just how valuable user testing can be.
+What this case study didn’t cover is the sheer amount of student feedback we got about the content itself: what parts of the dialogue students felt were confusing, terminology that was not clearly explained, and confusion around how some pharmaceutical processes were presented in the scenarios.
+Sharing this with my team, who were pharmacy professionals unfamiliar with UX processes, helped show how essential student feedback is to improving the learning experience.

 Explore my other work